Consolidated PBY Catalina: Early commercial use

 Catalinas were also used for commercial air travel.
-For example, Qantas Empire Airways flew commercial passengers from Suva to Sydney, a journey of 2060 mi, which in 1949 took two days.
+For example, Qantas Empire Airways flew commercial passengers from Suva, Fiji, to Sydney, a journey of 2060 mi, which in 1949 took two days.
 The longest commercial flights (in terms of time aloft) ever made in aviation history were the Qantas flights flown weekly from 29 June 1943 through July 1945 over the Indian Ocean, dubbed the Double Sunrise.
-Qantas offered non-stop service between Perth and Colombo, a distance of 3592 nmi.
-As the Catalina typically cruised at 110 kn, this took from 28 to 32 hours and was called the "flight of the double sunrise", since the passengers saw two sunrises during their non-stop journey.
+Qantas offered nonstop service between Perth and Colombo, a distance of 3592 nmi.
+As the Catalina typically cruised at 110 kn, this took 28 to 32 hours and was called the "flight of the double sunrise", since the passengers saw two sunrises during their nonstop journey.
 The flight was made in radio silence because of the possibility of Japanese attack and had a maximum payload of 1000 lb or three passengers plus 143 lb of military and diplomatic mail.

 Post-World War II employment

-An Australian PBY named "Frigate Bird II", an ex RAAF aircraft, registered VH-ASA, made the first trans-Pacific flight across the South Pacific between Australia and Chile in 1951 by (Sir) Gordon Taylor, making numerous stops at islands along the way for refueling, meals, and overnight sleep of its crew, flown from Sydney to Quintero in Chile after making initial landfall at Valparaiso via Tahiti and Easter Island.
+An Australian PBY named "Frigate Bird II", an ex-RAAF aircraft, registered VH-ASA, made the first trans-Pacific flight across the South Pacific between Australia and Chile in 1951 by Sir Gordon Taylor, making numerous stops at islands along the way for refueling, meals, and overnight sleep of its crew, flown from Sydney to Quintero in Chile after making initial landfall at Valparaiso via Tahiti and Easter Island.
 One of six ordered by the RAAF was used as part of the air route across the Pacific from Sydney to Valparaiso, is in the collection of the Museum of Applied Arts and Sciences in Sydney.

-With the end of the war, all of the flying boat versions of the Catalina were quickly retired from the U.S. Navy, but the amphibious versions remained in service for some years.
+With the end of the war, all of the flying-boat versions of the Catalina were quickly retired from the U.S. Navy, but the amphibious versions remained in service for some years.
 The last Catalina in U.S. service was a PBY-6A operating with a Naval Reserve squadron, which was retired from use on 3 January 1957.
 The Catalina subsequently equipped the world's smaller armed services into the late 1960s in fairly substantial numbers.

-The U.S. Air Force's Strategic Air Command used Catalinas (designated OA-10s) in service as scout aircraft from 1946 through 1947.
+The U.S. Air Force's Strategic Air Command used Catalinas (designated OA-10s) in service as scout aircraft in 1946 and '47.